kojodoc/kojodoc.github.io/tutorials/lessons-level2/oo-programming.md

 * Programming with objects is called object oriented programming.
 * The core ideas in object oriented programming are:
   * Abstraction - Something useful is created with a given name and a way of interacting with it (called its interface).
-  * Encapsulatin - The implementation of the interface is hidden behind the walls of the abstraction (within the body of the class/object).
+  * Encapsulation - The implementation of the interface is hidden behind the walls of the abstraction (within the body of the class/object).
   * Polymorphism - Different types of objects with the same interface can be treated in the same fashion.
 Ploymorphism literally means - *many forms*, and supports the idea of the same thing (interface) in many forms (implementations).
   * Inheritence and composition - to use the functionality of a given class, a new class can inherit from it or use it (by containing an instance of it).